-On 27 October 2017, the Company, as the issuer (the "Issuer"), entered into a subscription agreement (the "Subscription Agreement A") with a company indirectly wholly-owned by 廣州產業投資基金管理有限公司 (Guangzhou Industrial Investment Fund Management Co., Ltd.\), a substantial Shareholder, as the subscriber (the "Subscriber"), in relation to the subscription of unsecured bond to be issued by the Company (the "Bond").
-The issue of Bond constituted an exempt connected transaction of the Company under Rule 14A.90 of the Rules (the "Listing Rules") Governing the Listing of Securities on the Stock Exchange.
-Pursuant to and subject to the satisfaction (or waiver) of the conditions precedent set out in the Subscription Agreement A, the Company agreed to issue, and the Subscriber agreed to subscribe, for the Bond in the principal amount of up to HK\$80,000,000 with a coupon rate of 8% per annum payable quarterly in arrears for a term of 23 months from the date of issue of the Bond.
+On 27 October 2017, the Company, as the issuer (the "Issuer"), entered into a subscription agreement (the "Subscription Agreement") with a company indirectly wholly-owned by 廣州產業投資基金管理有限公司 (Guangzhou Industrial Investment Fund Management Co., Ltd.), a substantial Shareholder, as the subscriber (the "Subscriber"), in relation to the subscription of unsecured bond to be issued by the Company (the "Bond").
+The issue of Bond constituted an exempt connected transaction of the Company under Rule 14A.90 of the Listing Rules.
+Pursuant to and subject to the satisfaction (or waiver) of the conditions precedent set out in the Subscription Agreement, the Company agreed to issue, and the Subscriber agreed to subscribe, for the Bond in the principal amount of up to HK\$80,000,000 with a coupon rate of 8% per annum payable quarterly in arrears for a term of 23 months from the date of issue of the Bond.
 The maturity date of the Bond will be intended to extend upon maturity.
 The net proceeds from the issuance of the Bond are used by the Group as general working capital of the Group, in particular towards money lending and financial services business and to finance suitable investment opportunities if and when they arise.